LubomirBogdanov/msp_on_esp/README.md

 WERR - An unknown error has occured with the wi-fi adapter.
 UERR - An unknown error has occured on the UART interface.
 ERRU - An unknown command has been requested on the UART interface.
+CLIC - A client has connected to the WUB server.
+CLID - A client has disconnected from the WUB server.
+Transparency is also turned off.